MTtankkeo/datagen/README.md

 <img width="3449" alt="preview" src="https://github.com/user-attachments/assets/5ffe11c0-aef5-46a4-9f15-e1f8bdfdfeda" />

 ### Development
 > When developing, there’s no need to follow any special format like **freezed** or **mappable**.
 As long as you write proper **const constructors**, the **Datagen** library builder will automatically adjust the code to fit standard Dart conventions.
-Also, it’s highly recommended to use the `--watch` feature during development!
+Also, it’s highly recommended to use the `watch` feature during development!

 ![preview-development](https://github.com/user-attachments/assets/7386c2a9-cad9-4748-a773-06ab04063762)